Pharmacist Tool

 Step 3: Determine the patient’s total daily dose

 Confirm how many units the patient injects per day.
-Since Tresiba is commonly used once daily, this may be straightforward, but the written directions should always be reviewed carefully.
+Since Tresiba is often used once daily, this may be straightforward, but the written directions should always be reviewed carefully.

 Step 4: Account for priming if appropriate

-See the priming doses chart for quick reference.
+See the insulin pen priming guide for quick reference.

 Step 5: Divide usable units by daily dose